uwplse/synapse/www/popl16-aec/instructions.md

 An *experiment* is a collection of *jobs*, where each job is a single invocation of Synapse (i.e., on a single benchmark with a single configuration).

-To run a basic test experiment, execute this command from the `~/opsyn` folder:
+To run a basic test experiment, execute this command:

 ```
 python run.py -f -n 2 experiments/test.json